mshunshin/SegNetCMR/README.md

 2. Provide an ready-to-go example of medical segmentation with sufficient training and validation data, in a usable format (PNGs).

 ## Requirements
+You must have a GPU and install the tensorflow-gpu version as the cpu version does not have tf.nn.max_pool_with_argmax()
-1. Python 3.5: Best to use the [Conda](https://www.continuum.io/downloads) distribution
+1. Python >=3.6: Best to use the [Conda](https://www.continuum.io/downloads) distribution
-2. Tensorflow 0.12
+2. tensorflow-gpu >=0.11

 ## Todo
 1. Add code to run on your own data (currently there is only the training code present)